-Laos is a spectacularly beautiful place for a holiday, and has some amazing places to capture those perfect instgrammable moments.
-Here's 10 of our favourite instagram spots around Laos.
-Where ese would you add to the is list?
+Laos is a spectacularly beautiful place for a holiday, and has some amazing places to capture those perfect instagrammable moments.
+Here's 10 of our favourite Instagram spots around Laos, from the north to the very south.

-Where to start in Luang Prabang?
 Get a great insight into how to spend 24 hours in Luang Prabang, Laos.
-From temples to cocktails, beautiful botanical gardens and the finest in traditional art and crafts, this will give you an insight into a region of Laos with so much to offer.
+From temples to sunset cocktails, beautiful botanical gardens and the finest in traditional art and crafts, this will give you an insight into a region of Laos with so much to offer.

 To really understand about Lao coffee, nowhere is better than the Bolaven Plateau.
 Over 95% of all the coffee in Laos is grown here.
 To learn more about the process, and to explore the coffee plantations check out the amazing tours from Mystic Mountain Homestay